List of Elfen Lied characters: Nana

 Nana can be seen as the exact opposite of Lucy.
-While Lucy's default personality is serious and cold, Nana's is friendly and kind; Lucy's split personality "Nyu" is similar to Nana's default while Nana sometimes goes into trances and acts cold like Lucy's default personality.
+While Lucy's default personality is serious and cold, Nana's is friendly and kind; Lucy's split personality "Nyu" is similar to Nana's default, while Nana sometimes goes into trances and acts cold like Lucy's default personality.
 Nana is in the middle of the spectrum of Lucy's split personalities: she's not as mature as Lucy, but more mature than Nyu.
 She is in fact extremely childish due to her young age.

 Nana discovers Kurama, but he shuns her away at first, clinging to Cynthia's, one of Mariko clones, bisected corpse, thinking she was his daughter.
 Another clone, Barbara, shows up and fights with Nana.
 When she's about to kill Nana and threatens to kill Kurama, he shoots her in the head, finally realizing that she wasn't his Mariko, and regains his sanity.
 At the series' end, Nana and Kurama are shown together visiting a grave marked "Kurama" and Kurama holding Mariko's ashes.
-Nana then reveals that they are now living together.
+It's revealed that they're now living together.
 Nana asks him to take her as his wife and begins crying, questioning whether Kurama wanted to "make babies with Nana", to which Kurama smiles and responds, "Why are you saying such silly things?
 Nana is my...", as the scene fades.

 In the anime, after Kurama dies, Nana is devastated and almost gives up all hope for the future.
 When Lucy and Nana meet shortly afterward, Lucy tells Nana to do what she herself cannot: to return to the Kaede House and live happily with Kouta and the others, which Nana does.